 We consider the Earth once again.

-An apple of fire and pressure with a skin capable of supporting life, its crust a narrow band of habitable temperature on a tiny ball in a narrow band of habitable orbital range.
-A pinpoint speck of the universe supports everything we eat, do, create and dream.
-Savannas, forests, farmland, swamps and deserts house all the people and plants and animals of the Earth.
-Swatches of land grow all the food we eat.
+An apple of fire and pressure with a skin capable of supporting life, its crust a narrow band of comfortable temperature on a tiny ball in a limited band of habitable orbital range.
+A pinpoint speck of the universe supports everything we eat, do, create, and dream.
+Savannas, forests, farmland, swamps, and deserts house all the people and plants and animals of the Earth.
+Swatches of the land grow all the food we eat.
 The rocks beneath provide every raw material necessary to support our endeavors and industries.

 With a wave of his hand, our guide Galacti moves our perspective to several hundred miles above the Earth.

-“Thank you,” I say on behalf of all mankind.
+“Thank you,” I say on behalf of all humankind.
 “We do try.”

 “You have even flung parts of this Earth far away, cast them out into space to find new lands to inhabit.
 Or should I say conquer?”

 Another wave of Galacti’s hand and portions of the globe glow a warm, comforting green.
 “Here,” he says, pointing to the cities of Abu Dhabi, Las Vegas, and Bombay.
 “Here you have turned desert into paradise through nothing but the ingenuity of your minds and the works of your hands.
 And here he indicates cities on the Italian coast, beaches in Malaysia and expansive farmland in Denmark and Holland “you have captured land from the sea itself.”

 A third wave and the green disappears, replaced by blotches of angry red scattered across the globe.
 “But your accomplishments have come at a cost.
 You have turned the lush jungle into a desert, former farmland into waste, entire lakes into poison.
 Though these are also impressive in their own way, I wonder at the wisdom of it.”Humanity has great accomplishments but many at a cost.
 Is the glass filling or emptying?
 Click To Tweet